baona30/CopierManager/README.md

 Device Manager is a web app that manage the devices being used by customers in order to improve the quality of repair and maintenance services for customers.
 ## Requirements
 ### BACKEND (SERVER)
-NODEJS 6.0
+NODEJS 6.0,
-EXPRESS
+EXPRESS,
-CORS
+CORS,
-BODY-PARSER
+BODY-PARSER,
 MYSQL2
 ### FRONTEND (CLIENT)
-HTML/CSS
+HTML/CSS,
-BOOTSTRAP
+BOOTSTRAP,
-JAVASCRIPT
+JAVASCRIPT,
-AXIOS
+AXIOS,
-REACT ROUTERS
+REACT ROUTERS,
-DOM
+DOM,
-MDB-UI KIT
+MDB-UI KIT,
 ### DATABASE SCHEMA
-AWS HOST
+AWS HOST,
 WORKBENCH SQL (VISUAL DATABASE DESIGN TOOL)

 See below.